drzhelnov/aware/_posts/2024-12-12-fifty-shades-of-research.md

 hidden: false
 title:  "Fifty shades of health research"
 author: Pavel Zhelnov
-date:   2025-03-13 16:04:00 -0400
+date:   2025-03-13 22:47:00 -0400
 permalink: /2024/12/12/fifty-shades-of-research
 ---

 > A version of this article was originally published in the University of Toronto’s [Centre for Global Health Bulletin, March 2025 Newsletter](https://mailchi.mp/913d9cc555c0/centre-for-global-health-march-2025-newsletter).
-All changes are tracked in the [version history](https://github.com/drzhelnov/aware/commits/main/_posts/2024-12-12-fifty-shades-of-research.md).
+All changes are tracked in the [version history on GitHub](https://github.com/drzhelnov/aware/commits/main/_posts/2024-12-12-fifty-shades-of-research.md).

 ## Summary

 What counts as *bad* health research?
 There is no single answer.
 This article presents (not fifty but) three distinct cases of controversial biomedical, clinical, and “meta” research and introduces a broad audience to the topic of research waste.
-Research waste refers to the inefficient, ineffective, or unintentionally harmful use of resources (financial, human, time, participant burden, excess use of animals) at any level of the health research ecosystem.
+Research waste refers to the inefficient, ineffective, or unintentionally harmful use of resources (e.g., financial, human, time, participant burden, or excess use of animals) at any level of the health research ecosystem.

 ## Case 1: Landmark paper retracted over images suspicious of manipulation